-In the non-editable fields "CPU Temp." and "Batt. voltage" there are displayed current values of processor temperature and battery voltage of the module.
-These values are transmitted in each info-message (see description of information message in section 3.3 "Structure of WB169-SI2 module data message").
+In the non-editable fields "Temperature" and "Batt. voltage" there are displayed current values of processor temperature and battery voltage of the module.
+These values are transmitted in each info-message (see description of information message in section 3.7 "Structure of WB169-SI4 module data message").

 The "Send periode" parameter is used for setting of broadcasting period of regular information messages.
-Value of the period should be set in minutes; default setting is 60 minutes.
-For switching to external synchronization mode, it is required to enter the number of synchronization port with "-" (minus) sign.
-Broadcasting is disabled by setting this parameter to zero value.
-More detailed description of this variable and possibilities of its setting are explained in details in section 3.1.5 "Commands for WMBUS messages settings".
+Value of the period should be set in minutes, default setting is 60 minutes.
+For switching to external synchronization mode it is required to enter the number of synchronization port with "-" (minus) sign.
+More detailed description of this variable and possibilities of its setting are explained in details in section 3.5.4 "Commands for WMBUS messages settings".